 Select your chosen oils, along with the weight or percentage.
-The soap calculator will then show the total weight of lye and water required.
-The result can be instantly adjusted by changing your preferred superfatting level or water/lye ratio.
-See below for instructions and formulation guides.
+The lye soap calculator will then show the total weight of lye and water required.
+The result can be instantly adjusted by changing your preferred superfatting level or water/lye ratio, see below for the full calculator instructions and formulating soap guide.

 - Choose either Solid or Liquid Soap (see how-to guides below).

 - Choose your Preferred Units Of Measure, Grams or Ounces (I highly recommend Grams for more accuracy).
 There is a third option which is to select your oils as a percentage of 100.
 If you do select the Percentage option, you must input your Total Ingredients Weight in the field that opens up to the right.

 - Select each of your ingredients along with their individual weight.
 OR, if you chose to use percentage in the previous step, you input a percentage for each ingredient, making sure the total ingredients add up to 100%.
-The Total Ingredients Weight and Total Lye Before Superfatting will then be calculated and shown below.
+The Total Ingredients Weight is calculated and shown below.

 - I always recommend to superfat at 5% as standard, so the default is set to 5%.
 However, you can increase this up to 10% or decrease it to 0% (see guides below).

 - I usually recommend selecting a Water Ratio of 2/1, that’s a pretty good standard for any hard soap.
 For liquid soap, you would want 3/1 (see how-to guides below).

-- Double-check that all of your ingredients, weights, and recipe options have been set correctly, Total Lye Required and Total Water Required will be shown below.
+- Double-check that all of your ingredients, weights, and recipe options have been set correctly before using the, Total Lye Required and Total Water Required values.

-- BETA: The calculator is in beta test, so please do not rely solely on its output to create your soap.
+- Please do not rely solely on its output to create your soap.
 Take all necessary precautions when working with Lye and always test your soap with a PH strip before use.
 Learn how to make cold process soap here, or how to make liquid soap here.

 - The lye calculator assumes a 97% purity for NaOH (Sodium Hydroxide) and a 90% purity for KOH (Potassium Hydroxide), these are most commonly sold by most suppliers.